Commensurate-incommensurate Mott transition without magnetic field: emergence of nematic Luttinger liquid in XXZ chain

 Quantum spin-1/2 chains with competing ferromagnetic (FM) nearest-neighbor (NN) and antiferromagnetic (AFM) next-nearest-neighbor (NNN) exchange form a rich class of frustrated quantum systems, known to host vector-chiral order~\cite{kolezhuk,hikihara1999}, incommensurate correlations~\cite{hikihara2001,essler}, and field-induced multipolar Luttinger liquid phases~\cite{multipolar_LL,lauchli, zhitomirsky}.
 On the experimental side, cuprate chain compounds with FM NN and AFM NNN exchange interactions have shown evidence of incommensurate magnetic order and multipolar correlations.
 In LiCuVO$_4$, nuclear magnetic resonance (NMR) measurements reveal signatures of a presaturation phase consistent with nematic correlations~\cite{orlova} as well as incommensurate magnetic order~\cite{masuda}.
 In LiCuSbO$_4$, muon spin rotation and susceptibility measurements indicate a possible quadrupolar nematic regime~\cite{bosiocic}, while neutron scattering detects incommensurate spin correlations~\cite{dutton}.
 In AgCuVO$_4$, neutron diffraction combined with muon spin rotation identifies collinear amplitude-modulated incommensurate order perpendicular to the chains~\cite{hromov}.
 Similar features have also been reported in other materials, such as $\beta$-TeVO$_4$, by NMR and specific-heat measurements~\cite{pregelj}.\\

 In this work, we focus on an XXZ spin-1/2 chain that exhibits such frustration.
-Its Hamiltonian reads ] where $S_j^{\pm}=S_j^x \pm i S_j^{y}$, $S_j^{x,y,z}$ are the spin-1/2 operators on site $j$ and $J$, $J\Delta_1$ and $J\Delta_2$ are the nearest-neighbor (NN) $xy$ exchange, NN $z$ exchange and next-nearest-neighbor (NNN) exchange, respectively.
-From now on, we set $J=1$ as the energy scale.
-By means of the Jordan-Wigner transformation~\cite{giam}, the Hamiltonian can be mapped onto a model of spinless fermions ] where $c_j$ ($c^{\dagger}_j$) is the annihilation (creation) operator on site $j$ and $n_j=c^{\dagger}_jc_j$. $J>0$ corresponds here to a hopping amplitude which can be taken positive without loss of generality thanks to the canonical transformation $c^{(\dagger)}_j\rightarrow(-1)^jc^{(\dagger)}_j$~\cite{giam}.
-The conservation of fermions number corresponds to conservation of total magnetization in the spin language.
+Its Hamiltonian reads

+where $S_j^{\pm}=S_j^x \pm i S_j^{y}$, $S_j^{x,y,z}$ are the spin-1/2 operators on site $j$ and $J$, $\Delta_1$ and $\Delta_2$ are the nearest-neighbor (NN) $xy$ exchange, NN $z$ exchange and next-nearest-neighbor (NNN) exchange, respectively.
+For numerical simulations, we set $J=1$ as the energy scale.
+By means of the Jordan-Wigner transformation~\cite{giam}, the Hamiltonian \eqref{H_spin} can be mapped onto a spinless fermion model, where the conservation of fermion number corresponds to conservation of total magnetization in the spin language.
 A previous study~\cite{roux} across different magnetization sectors has identified multipolar Luttinger liquids, but their occurrence at zero magnetization has been overlooked.
-Another study~\cite{KT_to_PT} focused on the case of $n=1/3$ fermionic filling and reported a Mott transition in the Pokrovsky-Talapov universality class at strong $\Delta_2$, rather than the commonly observed Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{Kosterlitz_Thouless}.
+Another study~\cite{KT_to_PT} focused on the case of $n=1/3$ fermionic filling and reported a Mott transition in the Pokrovsky-Talapov (PT) universality class at strong $\Delta_2$, rather than the commonly observed Berezinskii-Kosterlitz-Thouless (BKT) transition~\cite{Kosterlitz_Thouless}.
 This behavior was attributed to the interplay between the constraint of fixed magnetization and frustration, responsible for the emergence of an incommensurate Luttinger liquid~\cite{KT_to_PT}, the nature of which, however, remains unknown.
-In this letter we will demonstrate the existence of analogous transitions in the zero magnetization sector $m=0$ ($n=1/2$ fermionic filling) and elucidate the nature of the incommensurate gapless phases.